I've got integrity up the wazoo: I mean what I say, and say what I mean, and I'm as honest and open as I can possibly be.

 Actually, I'm not 100% sure what the first thing people notice about me is.
 I'd love to know.

-If I had to make an educated guess, I think people who don't know me might think that I am reserved and quiet.
+If I had to make an educated guess, I think people who don't know me might think that I am low-key and reserved.
 But like many introverts, what's observed on the outside of me is the exact opposite of what's going on inside of me.

 Movies: For several years, No Country for Old Men has been number one on my list of favorite movies.
 12 Years a Slave nearly knocked it from its lofty perch.